Sycri/AMXModX-Plugins/scripting-shero/core/sh_readme.txt

 *	 - Replaced client command buy blocking with forward CS_OnBuy
 *	 - Replaced deprecated function client_disconnect with client_disconnected
 *	 - Replaced deprecated function strbreak and stock function strbrkqt with argbreak
-*	 - Replaced event CurWeapon with forward Ham_CS_Item_GetMaxSpeed for more reliable speed change
+*	 - Replaced event CurWeapon with forward Ham_Player_ResetMaxSpeed for more reliable speed change
 *	 - Replaced forward FM_Touch with Ham_Touch since the former is less efficient
 *	 - Replaced register_cvar with create_cvar
 *	 - Replaced SH_MAXSLOTS with MAX_PLAYERS since the latter is in AMX Mod X core